Mortgage Stripping and Liens Process in New Jersey

 Guidance from Bankruptcy Lawyers in NJ

 In today’s economy, many second and third mortgages are worthless because the value of the house has decreased due to the bad economy.
 However, there is a bankruptcy remedy in New Jersey that allows debtors to strip second mortgages and other liens from the debtor’s obligations.
 The remedy is available in a Chapter 13 bankruptcy.
+Our bankrupty lawyers in Jew Jersey will help you learn about and practice the mortgage stripping and liens process.

 What is a First Mortgage?